rcrowther/django-static_models/README.md

          'static_models.apps.StaticModelsConfig',
     ]

 ## Management commands
 Typically,

     ./manage.py -o modelstaticmerge pathToSomeModel pathToSomeView

-- -o prevents renaming, which is the default.
+- -e add .html as extension
-- -e add '.html' as an extension
+- -o prevents renaming, which is the default
 - -i use the given fieldname to generate ids

 So,

-    ./manage.py modelstaticmerge -oe -i slug page.Page page.views.PageDetailView
+    ./manage.py modelstaticmerge -o -i slug page.Page page.views.PageDetailView

 Will generate HTML files from the model Page via the PageDetailView view.
 The files will be put in media/site/page/ and will be named from the slug data + '.html'.

 The management command is a little stripped down.
 You can do the same, with more options, by using the shell to import the ModelGenerator class from static_models.utils.

-## Generating pages
+## Generating files
 The app must be told where to put generated files.
-Variations of location can be configured,
+If using the generator class, variations of location can be configured,

     model only
         Paths are ''base_path + model_name + id'. 'id' is by default the pk.
 This solution can only handle one set of pages per app, which would usually correspond to a DetailView.
 That said, the results are simple, e.g. ''.../media/site/appname/7'